adevinta/zoe/docs/configuration/environments.md

 # Environments

 Zoe allows us to separate clusters configuration into multiple environments.
-This can be achieved by creating a dedicated yaml file for each environment in zoe's configuration directoy `~/.zoe/config`.
+This can be achieved by creating a dedicated yaml file for each environment in zoe's configuration directory `~/.zoe/config`.

-A typical use case is when we are dealing with a development, a staging and a production kafka cluster.
+A typical use case is when dealing with a development, a staging and a production kafka cluster.
 In this case, we can create 3 configuration files :

 ```text
 ~/.zoe/config